codingphun/aws-serverless-workshop/DevOps/1_ServerlessApplicationModel/README.md

    sam local start-api
    ```

-   If port forwarding from an EC2 developer instance, run the following command:
+   If port forwarding from an EC2 developer instance or Cloud9 IDE, run the following command:

    ```bash
    sam local start-api --host 0.0.0.0